Ex-President Bill Clinton recovering from infection in hospital, doctors say | Politics

 U.S. former President Bill Clinton is recovering after two days of treatment for an infection in a California hospital, his doctors said on Thursday.
 The 75-year-old was admitted to the University of California Irvine Medical Center on Tuesday evening "for a non-COVID-19 infection," Clinton spokesman Angel Urena said on Twitter.

-"He is on the mend, in good spirits, and incredibly thankful to the doctors, nurses, and staff providing him with excellent care."
+"He is on the mend, in good spirits, and incredibly thankful to the doctors, nurses and staff providing him with excellent care," Urena wrote.
+The spokesman added to Reuters: "He's up and about, joking and charming the hospital staff."
 Clinton went to the hospital after feeling fatigued and was diagnosed with an infection of the bloodstream that doctors believe started as a urinary tract infection, CNN reported, citing his doctors.

 They added: "We hope to have him go home soon."
 CNN cited doctors saying Clinton was in the intensive care unit primarily to give him privacy.